coreblocks/polkadot-js-api-deno-template/README.md

 #### Staying Updated:

-Versioning: The package version is specified in the URL (e.g., 0.2.45).
+- Versioning: The package version is specified in the URL (e.g., 0.2.45).
 To view documentation for a different version, adjust the version number in the URL accordingly.

-### Migrate from Node.js to Deno
+### Migrate from Node.js compatible Polkadot JS API to Deno

 ```
 const { ApiPromise, WsProvider } = require('@polkadot/api');